awsdocs/aws-cdk-guide/v2/resources.md

 #### [ Go ]

 ```
-// Construct a proxy for a bucket by its name (must be same account)
+// Define a proxy for a bucket by its name (must be same account)
 s3.Bucket_FromBucketName(stack, jsii.String("MyBucket"), jsii.String("MyBucketName"))

-// Construct a proxy for a bucket by its full ARN (can be another account)
+// Define a proxy for a bucket by its full ARN (can be another account)
 s3.Bucket_FromBucketArn(stack, jsii.String("MyBucket"), jsii.String("arn:aws:s3:::my-bucket-name"))

-// Construct a proxy for an existing VPC from its attribute(s)
+// Define a proxy for an existing VPC from its attributes
 ec2.Vpc_FromVpcAttributes(stack, jsii.String("MyVpc"), &ec2.VpcAttributes{
   VpcId: jsii.String("vpc-1234567890abcde"),
 })
 ```